If You Take Your Sci-Fi with More Depth Than Octane, Consider Blade Runner 2049

 NOT RECOMMENDED FOR: People who want their sci-fi to be packed with more thrills, who find philosophical ruminations to be boring and pretentious, or who are turned off by long, dark, bleak stories and atmospheres.

-Blade Runner 2049, directed by by Denis Villeneuve, opens in theaters October 6, 2017.
+Blade Runner 2049, directed by by Denis Villeneuve, opened in theaters October 6, 2017; available for home viewing January 16, 2018.
 It runs 163 minutes and stars Ryan Gosling, Harrison Ford, Robin Wright, Jared Leto, Ana de Armas, Sylvia Hoeks, Mackenzie Davis and Dave Bautista.
 Watch the trailer for Blade Runner 2049 here.

 Jeff Huston is a writer/director/editor for Steelehouse Productions, a film & video production company in Tulsa, Oklahoma.
 He also publishes a movie blog that can be found at icantunseethatmovie.com, and is a member of the Oklahoma Film Critics Circle.
 In 2015, his short film Pink Shorts was a finalist in HBO's Project Greenlight competition, and was one of six winners in that show's online "Greenie Awards."